spencer-shadley/workout-tracker-base/README.md

 ## Motivation

 - To learn more about OpenAI
-- To solve a problem for my fitness trainer and I - designed with our specific workout use cases in mind.
-Nothing else was able to solve this.
+- To solve a problem for my fitness trainer and I - designed with our specific workout use cases in mind as we could not find a comparative solution on the market.
 Once completed, likely will release more generalized and be used by both fitness trainers and clients
 - To code.
 I always need an excuse to code and this was really fun.

 ## Examples